Kevin Kumashiro

 Kevin Kumashiro is the former dean of the School of Education at the University of San Francisco.
 He was previously a professor of Asian American Studies and Education at the University of Illinois at Chicago (UIC) and is the immediate past president of the National Association for Multicultural Education (NAME).

 Kumashiro has taught many subjects to various grade levels in a wide variety of settings.
-Dr. Kumashiro received his Ph.D. in educational policy studies from the School of Education at the University of Wisconsin-Madison in 2000.
-Kumashiro is also the founding director of the Center for Anti-Oppressive Education, which is defunct since 2017.
+Kumashiro was also the founding director of the Center for Anti-Oppressive Education, which closed in 2017.